leonzucchini/Recipes/README.md

 This the code from a private research project.
 The project's aim is to gather and analyze data from the German-language website [Chefkoch][chefkoch].

 ## Data Source
 Data is gathered from the German-language cooking website [Chefkoch][chefkoch].
-Note: As of mid-October 2016 the chefkoch.de website's [terms of use][agb] make no provision restricting scraping the website for information.
+Note: As of mid-October 2016 the chefkoch.de website's [terms of use][agb] made no provision restricting scraping the website for information, so this is all perfectly legal.

 ## Code

 ### Category pages
 **Background**
 Recipe pages on [Chefkoch][chefkoch] are organized into seven overlapping [categories][categories]:
 * Baking and sweets (Backen & Süßspeisen)
 * Drinks (Getränke)